-If you are new to SCC and preparing to register, see the How to Apply page, select the type of student you are and follow the steps for registering.
+If you are new to SCC and preparing to register, check out How to Apply.
+Select the type of student you are and follow the steps for registering.

 |Academic Advisor's Responsibilities|